Want to secure your computer against cyber threats? Are you aware of the latest cyber threats? This post is meant just for you!

-In the active interception scenario, the attacker may modify the message sent from source A to B or send a message to source B while disguising as source A. While in the passive interception scenario, the attacker might just eavesdrop on the communication between the targets.
+In the active interception scenario, the attacker may modify the message sent from source A to B or send a message to source B while disguising it as source A. While in the passive interception scenario, the attacker might just eavesdrop on the communication between the targets.
 Popular MITM attacks include HTTPS spoofing, DNS spoofing, Wi-Fi hijacking, IP spoofing, etc.

-Common Sources of Cyber Threats
+Common Sources Of Cyber Threats

 Malware authors bent on causing damages to other information systems may design destructive viruses for that purpose.

 For financial gains, botnet operators provide cyber attackers or perpetrators with their bot-network to facilitate cyber-attacks.

 Some nations may engage in cyberwar to show off their cybersecurity prowess.

 Some infamous terrorist organizations orchestrate several forms of cyber attacks to unleash violence on people.